 11.1.
-The Director of Support Services Manager of Support Services is authorized to dispose of surplus assets in a cost effective and efficient manner with approval of the CEO.
+The Director of Support Services is authorized to dispose of surplus assets in a cost effective and efficient manner with approval of the CEO.

 12. Purchasing Ethics

 12.1.
 The participation of employees of the Library in the procurement process shall be governed by the Library's Employee Code of Conduct.